 Simple English definitions for legal terms

-Read a random definition: state police
+Read a random definition: termination-for-convenience clause

 A fool's test was a way to determine if an advertisement was lying or not.
 It was called a fool's test because it asked if even a foolish person would believe the advertisement.
 This test was used by courts and the Federal Trade Commission a long time ago.
 But now, they use a different test called the reasonable consumer test.
 This test asks if a normal person would believe the advertisement.